pinecone-io/go-pinecone/README.md

 ## Usage

-### Initializing the client
+### Initializing a Client

 **Authenticating via an API key**

-When initializing the client with a Pinecone API key, you must construct a `NewClientParams` object and pass it to the `NewClient` function.
+When initializing a `Client` with a Pinecone API key, you must construct a `NewClientParams` object and pass it to the `NewClient` function which returns `Client`.

 It's recommended that you set your Pinecone API key as an environment variable (`"PINECONE_API_KEY"`) and access it that way.
 Alternatively, you can pass it in your code directly.